JessHung323/recipe_length_prediction_model/README.md

 - pipeline score (R^2): 0.23434163141717024
 - pipeline RMSE: 21.687973493850077

-After furthuring the data cleaning step, we can see that the R^2 score has improved for our baseline model, and the RMSE descreased drastically.
+After furthuring the data cleaning step, we can see that the R^2 score has improved for our baseline model 2.0, and the RMSE descreased drastically.
 This also suggests that our model may not be well-generalized to unseen data because it is possible for testing data to contain recipes with minutes that are way beyond the threshold that was used to determine outliers in our data cleaning process.

 In addition, when we plot a scatterplot visualizing the relationship between `'n_steps'` and `'n_ingredients'` with `'minutes'` respectively, we see that their relationships are not linear 😟 This is a factor we will take into consideration when building a more informative model later.